Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Introduction

+\freedave~is not only model-free and training-free, but also free of separate draft and verification stages.
 Specifically, illustrated in Figure~\ref{fig:freedave_pipeline}, at each step, given the estimated distribution, \freedave~samples multiple candidate sequences where different numbers of tokens are unmasked.
 At the next step, all candidates are verified by the DLLM itself.
 The output distribution of the accepted candidate, which is used for verification, can be reused to sample new candidates.
-The generation and verification of the draft candidates can be understood as byproducts of each model forward call during the static decoding, which is different from speculative decoding that requires an extra draft model or independent stages of draft generation and verification.
+The generation and verification of the draft candidates can be understood as byproducts of each model forward call during the static decoding, which is different from speculative decoding that requires an extra draft model and separate stages of draft generation and verification.
 Compared with existing parallel decoding algorithms, \freedave~can avoid suboptimal decoding paths via this kind of verification.

 Our contributions are summarized as follows: \begin{itemize} \item We introduce \freedave, a training-free and model-free fast decoding algorithm for DLLMs.
-By applying \freedave, the inference of DLLMs can be substantially accelerated without sacrificing the generation quality. \item Theoretically, we prove that \freedave~is able to achieve lossless decoding that reproduces the sequence generated by static decoding.
-Furthermore, we also prove that \freedave~can achieve the fewest model forward calls under the constraint of lossless decoding. \item Empirically, we extensively evaluate different DLLMs on multiple math reasoning (including MATH500\cite{hendrycks2021measuring}, GSM8K\cite{cobbe2021training}, and AIME2024\cite{MAA2024aime}) and code generation (including HumanEval\cite{chen2021evaluating} and MBPP\cite{austin2021program}) benchmarks.
-Specifically, \freedave~can boost the throughput up to $3.78 \times$, while maintaining the performance. \end{itemize}
+By applying \freedave, the inference of DLLMs can be substantially accelerated without sacrificing the generation quality.

+\item Theoretically, we prove that \freedave~is able to achieve lossless decoding that reproduces the sequence generated by static decoding.
+Furthermore, we prove that \freedave~can achieve the fewest model forward calls under the constraint of lossless decoding.
+Besides, \freedave~also reveals the fundamental limit and ultimate potential of training-free inference acceleration. \item Empirically, we extensively evaluate multiple decoding strategies applied to different DLLMs on diverse math reasoning and code generation benchmarks.
+Specifically, \freedave~can accelerate the inference up to $2.83\times$ while maintaining the performance. \end{itemize}